-If you want to let go of your past and be happy one of the most important things to do is embrace and internalize the fact that you can only control you.
-This will impact not only your ability to move past your past, but it will also unburden you from the need to manage others.
+If you want to let go of your past and be happy one of the most important things to do is embrace and internalize the fact that you can only control yourself.
+This will impact not only your ability to move past your past, but will also unburden you from the need to manage others.
 You’ll find yourself able to give up people pleasing, be authentically yourself without worrying about other people’s opinions, and you’ll worry a lot less about the problems of others as well.

-When it comes to letting go of your past it’s important to recognize that if you were hurt by someone else, they might never apologize.
+When it comes to letting go of your past, it’s important to recognize that if you were hurt by someone else, they might never apologize.
 Heck, they might not even take responsibility or acknowledge that they did anything wrong.
 And more so, it’s possible that no one else from your past will validate your feelings either.
 That doesn’t mean that your experience is invalid or that you’re oversensitive or overreacting.
 It simply means that they aren’t you, they aren’t responsible for you, and you can’t control anyone else.
 What you can do though is identify and give yourself what you need whether that be patience and time, comfort, self-care, or the opportunity to safely create boundaries and distance.
 You make the choices for you, and you do what you need to to work through past pain related to others.

 Allow Yourself to Process